rahul-vinay/warmlyv2/README.md

 It provides **weather updates** and engages users with AI-generated responses in different tones.

 ---
+## 🚀 Work in Progress
+This project is **experimental** and still under active development.
+- Some features may not work as expected.
+- Improvements and bug fixes are in progress.
+- Future updates will enhance AI responses and user interaction.

 ## 🚀 Features
 - 🌍 **Fetches real-time weather data** using **OpenWeatherMap API**.